Menu

 A+: Teaching with Primary Sources from the Archives

-Presentation date: Feb 15, 2023
+Presentation date: February 15, 2023

 Webinar description: As archival practitioners, we find ourselves surrounded by records on a daily basis that contain fantastic stories, mysteries, drama and the mundane…all forming part of our collective identity and history.
 Sharing these records with the public is one of the reasons why we open our doors to researchers and engage in different types of outreach.
 Using records themselves as a teaching tool for students offers a renewed interest and focus on the work we do behind the scenes.
 Join us for this webinar as we discuss the “who, what, where, when, why, how” of teaching with primary sources.
 We will also hear from Emily Lonie who will share her experiences with using the archives to teach while working at the City of Coquitlam Archives.